Playwriting Top Tips

 Self-promotion and networking.
 Although both have terrible connotations, they are crucial.
 The more people who know about your script-writing ambitions, and the more pro-active you are, the more opportunities that will (seemingly unaccountably) fall in your lap.

-When writing naturalistic pieces, use dialogue to show
+When writing naturalistic pieces, use dialogue to show, not tell.

 Exposition exposition exposition.